Measuring Agents in Production: Introduction

+We answer these questions by conducting \numcase/ in-depth interviews with deployment teams ranging from major technology companies with AI research labs to agent startups (Figure~\ref{fig:case_company_stages}), and surveying \numresponse/ practitioners actively building agents across \numdomain/ domains (Figure~\ref{fig:domains}).
+We conducted the study from April to November of 2025.
+We filtered survey responses to 86 systems in production or pilot phases (Figure~\ref{fig:n5_cq_deployment_stages}), serving hundreds to millions of daily users (Figure~\ref{fig:n5.1_timeline_end_users}).
+We refer to these production and pilot systems as \emph{deployed agents} and focus our analysis on them in the main paper.
+Full unfiltered survey data appear in \S\ref{app:full_data}.
+Our key findings for each RQ are the following:

-\textbf{\RQ{1}: Productivity gains drive agent adoption.} We find that 73\% of practitioners deploy agents primarily to increase efficiency and decrease time spent on manual tasks (Figure~\ref{fig:benefit_of_agent}).
-Most systems (93\%) serve human users rather than other agents or systems (Figure~\ref{fig:n8_primary_users_pie}).
-Regarding requirements, teams prioritize output quality over real-time responsiveness: 66\% allow response times of minutes or longer, compared to 34\% requiring sub-minute latency (Figure~\ref{fig:domains_users_latency}).
-In-depth interviews reveal that organizations tolerate this latency because agents that take minutes to execute still outperform human baselines.
+\textbf{\RQ{1}: Productivity gains drive agent adoption.} Practitioners deploy agents primarily to increase productivity (80\%), mainly serving human users rather than other systems.
+Deployed agents operate in latency-tolerant applications: 66\% allow response times of minutes or longer, as agents outperform human baselines even with these latencies.